fabien-d/alertify.js/README.md

 For code examples, stop by the [website at alertifyjs.org](http://alertifyjs.org/)

+## Contributing

+Please follow the ESLint style guide to keep the code style uniform.
+Also please add appropriate tests for each contribution.
+Test coverage is far from complete, but if everyone adds a test for their contributions, plus one more test, we should be able to get a reasonable amount of coverage quickly.

 ## Browser Support

 Alertify uses the following JavaScript which may not work in anything